Tucker Carlson Ratings Zoom Past Megyn Kelly

 Some Megyn Kelly critics contend that when she famously challenged Donald Trump during the August 2015 GOP presidential debate about his past disparaging comments about women (“only Rosie O’Donnell,” Trump famously quipped), it was more about careerism and auditioning for another network — which turned out to be NBC — than a legitimate journalistic inquiry

-Writing in Newsweek, longtime media analyst Michael Wolff seems to suggest that the Murdoch sons apparently were hopeful that Megyn Kelly would navigate Fox News into a more liberal direction and away from the regime of of ex-CEO Roger Ailes.
+Writing in Newsweek, longtime media analyst Michael Wolff seems to suggest that the Murdoch sons apparently were hopeful that Megyn Kelly would navigate Fox News into a more liberal direction and away from the regime of ex-CEO Roger Ailes.
 Things obviously didn’t work out that way, now that the prime-time lineup is what Wolff describes as “a solid three hours of Trumpery,” but also means — based on recent ratings — that Fox will presumably continue to maintain or grow its audience

 “With Kelly’s rising anti-Trump stature, and Eve Harrington-type cultivation of the Murdochs, a master plan was hatched: Kelly would become the Murdoch boys’ proxy at Fox….For the Murdoch boys—thought by many to be quite willing to risk the Ailes money-making machine that delivered $1.5 billion in profit last year—the Trump victory, likely as unimaginable and horrifying to them as it was to the rest of the liberal media, together with the loss of Kelly, may curiously have the effect of saving them from themselves.
 The network that they hoped might become more global in its outlook is suddenly more…Fox….The Ailes network that the Murdoch boys had vowed to reform is still the Ailes network and, in spite of their best efforts otherwise, they have saved $100 million.”

-The “Eve Harrington” reference is a callback to the Academy Award-winning film All About Eve, in which Anne Baxter played an overly ambitious actress.
+The “Eve Harrington” reference is a callback to the Academy-Award-winning film All About Eve, in which Anne Baxter played an overly ambitious actress.
 “At Fox, for star colleagues down to make-up artists and, seemingly, by common agreement throughout the television news business, Megyn Kelly is the era’s most hardcore Eve Harrington case—soulless, heartless, shameless, avaricious, etc.,” Michael Wolff claimed.

-Fox News was also the top cable channel for Inauguration Day coverage wtih about 12 million viewers, and with CNN and MSNBC not even close.
+Fox News was also the top cable channel for Inauguration Day coverage with about 12 million viewers, and with CNN and MSNBC not even close.
 Fox ratings this month are up 24 percent as compared with January 2016.

 [Featured Image by Charles Dharapak/AP Images]